alkhimey/nihamkin.com/content/22-linux-modules-in-ada-pt-2.markdown

 For static stack, if a stack of less that 10K is required than a memory chunk that is defined as a global in the package is used.
 Otherwise a memory chunk of the appropriate size is dynamically allocated.

-$$code(lang=ada)
+    :::ada
        Default_Secondary_Stack_Size : Natural := 10 * 1024;
        --  Default size of a secondary stack.
 May be modified by binder -D switch --  which causes the binder to generate an appropriate assignment in the --  binder generated file.
-$$/code

 Throughout the code, static and dynamic cases are distinguished with ```SS_Ratio_Dynamic```.
 There is almost no shared code.

-$$code(lang=ada)
+    :::ada
        SS_Ratio_Dynamic : constant Boolean :=
                             Parameters.Sec_Stack_Percentage = Parameters.Dynamic;
        --  There are two entirely different implementations of the secondary --  stack mechanism in this unit, and this Boolean is used to select --  between them (at compile time, so the generated code will contain --  only the code for the desired variant).
 If SS_Ratio_Dynamic is --  True, then the secondary stack is dynamically allocated from the --  heap in a linked list of chunks.
 If SS_Ration_Dynamic is False, --  then the secondary stack is allocated statically by grabbing a --  section of the primary stack and using it for this purpose.
-$$/code

 Since currently the run time does not support any kind of dynamic allocations, I removed all the dynamic stack branches, as well as the dynamic allocation of the static stack.
 This renders **```-D```** flag to have no effect on the code, a 10K stack is always allocated.